 The Moves I-VII

-It seems we have used various and popular cult(ure) forms such as "bands" etc in a way and with a content that is perhaps more related to the philosophy and history of the so-called high, contemporary or even performance art.
-Pop culture is less than 100 years old, and its time has already gone.
-The high culture began to lose its kingship in the sixties as is well documented (there are many quotations for that, but I'll just refer to my old favourite, Leonard Cohen, who sang about the sixties and the changing of poetry into pop songs - now, in the 21st century, it has begun to change into something else, once again).
-It is common knowledege that the "high" and "pop" cultures have lost their border lines long ago and the world is full of various crossover works having characteristics from both.
-But in our work(s) we have been dealing with some of the underlining themes behind a common thread that is found everywhere.
+It seems we / I have used various and popular cult(ure) forms such as "bands" etc in a way and with a content that is perhaps more related to the philosophy and history of the so-called high, contemporary or even performance art.
+Pop culture is less than 100 years old, and its time has gone already.
+The high culture began to lo[o]se in the sixties as is well documented (there are many quotations for that, but for historical reasons I will refer to Leonard Cohen, who sang about the sixties and the changing of poetry into pop songs - now, in the 21st century, it has all begun to change into something else).
+It is common knowledege that "high" and "pop" cultures have lost their borderlines long ago and the world is full of various crossover works having characteristics from both.
+But in our / my work(s) we / I have been dealing with some of the underlining themes behind a common thread that is found everywhere.

-What I am referring to is very simple and extremely complicated at the same time.
-And no, we don't have a copyright to these things, no one does.
-For lack of a better word and to honour performance artists like Joseph Beuys, Roi Vaara and Erkki Pirtola, I have decided to call these works of art, simply, THE MOVES, in no particular order:
+What I am referring to is "quite simple and rather too complicated" at the same time.
+And no one has a copyright to these themes.
+For lack of a better word and to honour performance artists like Joseph Beuys and Erkki Pirtola, here I have decided to call these works of art, simply, THE MOVES, in no particular order: